Launch Plan: 2020 and 2025

 TOPEX/Poseidon was launched August 10, 1992 from the ESA launch facility at Kourou, French Guiana, aboard an Ariane 42P launch vehicle.
 TOPEX/Poseidon data revolutionized the way the global ocean is studied.
 For the first time, the seasonal cycle and other temporal variabilities of the ocean were determined globally with high accuracy, yielding fundamentally important information for testing ocean circulation models.
 Many major observations were made using TOPEX/Poseidon data.

-Recognizing the importance of continuing ocean surface topography measurement, NASA and CNES approved Jason-1 as a joint follow-on to TOPEX/Poseidon.
+Recognizing the importance of continuing ocean surface topography measurement, NASA and CNES flew Jason-1 as a joint follow-on to TOPEX/Poseidon.
 Many years of scientific discovery by TOPEX/Poseidon have broadened its original list of science objectives.

 After TOPEX/Poseidon was decommissioned in January 2006, for the next 11-1/2 years, Jason-1 continued the task of providing the important oceanographic data time-series originated by its predecessor.
 Jason-1 was decommissioned in July 2013, and OSTM/Jason-2 continued this important data into the third decade.
 OSTM/Jason-2 was decommissioned in October 2019.